newrelic/nri-f5/README.md

 ## Building

 Golang is required to build the integration.
-We recommend Golang 1.11 or higher.
+We recommend Golang 1.14.

 After cloning this repository, go to the directory of the F5 integration and build it: